 - iPad to hire, with pre-loaded films, music and books

 - Gardens with a fish pond (Blue Home) and exotic terrace (Ackselhaus)

 - Kollwitzplatz, a short walk away, has a great children's playground for big and little kids

 - The Sony Centre has a light-up roof, an IMAX and an English-speaking big-screen cinema

 - The TV tower in Alexanderplatz offers a bird's eye view of Berlin

 - Berlin Zoo and the Tiergarten park around it are both great for families

-- Families Should Know: The fish pond isn't fenced; the apartments aren't designed specifically with families in mind (there's a lot to look at...and touch).
-All apartments have showers, not bathtubs.
+- Families Should Know: The fish pond isn't fenced, and the interiors aren't designed specifically with families in mind (there's a lot to look at...and touch).

 - Airport: 30 minutes